-&#x27;Registered caring partner' is defined as someone who was in a registered caring relationship with the deceased person at the time of the deceased person's death: ibid s 3(1) (definition of 'registered caring partner').
-'Registered caring relationship' is defined as a relationship, registered in the Relationships Register, involving two adults, who are not a couple or married to each other, and who may or may not otherwise be related by family, where one or both of the parties provide personal or financial commitment and support of a domestic nature for the material benefit of the other, not for fee or reward and irrespective of their genders and whether or not they are living under the same roof: Relationships Act 2008 (Vic) s 6(b)-(c), 10(3)(ab), 5 (definition of 'registrable caring relationship').
-Administration and Probate Act 1958 (Vic) s 51A.
+^{&#}x27;Registered caring partner' is defined as someone who was in a registered caring relationship with the deceased person at the time of the deceased person's death: ibid s 3(1) (definition of 'registered caring partner').
+'Registered caring relationship' is defined as a relationship, registered in the Relationships Register, involving two adults, who are not a couple or married to each other, and who may or may not otherwise be related by family, where one or both of the parties provide personal or financial commitment and support of a domestic nature for the material benefit of the other, not for fee or reward and irrespective of their genders and whether or not they are living under the same roof: Relationships Act 2008 (Vic) ss 6(b)-(c), 10(3)(ab), 5 (definition of 'registrable caring relationship').

-Administration and Probate Act 1958 Advisory Committee (Meeting 3).
+96 Administration and Probate Act 1958 (Vic) s 51A.